trikko/etichetta/README.md

 ## Prebuilt packages (Linux, Windows)
 > [!NOTE]
 > The packages are not yet available.
-You can build and run a prview version of etichetta by following the instructions below.
+You can build and run a preview version of etichetta by following the instructions below.

 [![Snap](https://img.shields.io/badge/-Linux_SNAP_-red.svg?style=for-the-badge&logo=linux)](https://github.com/trikko/tshare/releases/latest/download/etichetta.snap)